-A boosting style of the algorithm, \texttt{MCBoost}, is available online that can produce multicalibrated functions~\citep{pfisterer2021} given a small portion of labeled data.
-However, the primary focus of the algorithm, implemented according to~\cite{johnson18a, kim2019multiaccuracy}, is for classification.
-Due to the censoring nature of true observations, we create time-varying pseudo observations via the Jackknife method, hoping they can play roles like true labels/responses.
-However, the pseudo observations bring about additional variations; their behaviors vary for event and censored data, and their boundedness is not guaranteed.
-Taking survival probability estimation as an instance, the pseudo observation can be either above $1$ or below $0$ for some individuals.
-For each individual, the pseudo observation curve may not be monotone as a function of $t$.
-Though clipping their values into $[0, 1]$ will ensure the boundedness, this yields a worse prediction.
-More insights on the curve of pseudo observation are referred to in Figure 3 of~\cite{andersen2010pseudo}.
-In contrast to classification, modeling our setting as a regression is more appropriate.
+A boosting-style algorithm, \texttt{MCBoost}, is publicly available and can generate multicalibrated functions using a small portion of labeled data \citep{pfisterer2021}.
+However, existing implementations of this algorithm, following \cite{johnson18a, kim2019multiaccuracy}, are primarily designed for classification tasks.

+Due to censoring of true survival outcomes, we construct time-varying pseudo observations via the Jackknife method, aiming to use them as surrogate labels or responses.
+However, pseudo observations introduce additional variability: their behavior differs between event and censored data, and they are not necessarily bounded.
+For example, in survival probability estimation, pseudo observations may exceed 1 or fall below 0 for certain individuals.
+Additionally, for each individual, the pseudo observation curve as a function of $t$ may exhibit non-monotonic behavior.
+For further insights into the behavior of pseudo observation curves, we refer to Figure 3 of \cite{andersen2010pseudo}.